Nephrology Billing Services in South Carolina

 Why South Carolina Nephrology Practices Need Specialized Billing

 Nephrology billing itself is complex.
 Nephrology uses monthly capitated ESRD codes (90960-90966) based on age and visit frequency, plus hemodialysis procedure codes (90935-90937) and office-based CKD management.
 The monthly capitation model is unlike any other specialty's billing structure.
-When you combine this coding complexity with South Carolina's specific payer rules, authorization requirements, and 5 Healthy Connections managed care plans that each have their own billing rules, you need a team that understands both dimensions.
-Go Medical Billing provides that expertise at 2.49% of collections, serving nephrology practices from Charleston to Myrtle Beach and across South Carolina.
+When you combine this coding complexity with South Carolina's specific payer rules, authorization requirements, and 5 Healthy Connections Medicaid managed care plans that each have their own billing rules, you need a team that understands both dimensions.
+Go Medical Billing provides that expertise at 2.49% of collections, serving nephrology practices from Charleston to Rock Hill and across South Carolina.

 Code